They are the primary male and female reproductive organs. The male gonads are the testicles, and the female gonads are the ovaries.

 Once fertilization begins, the secondary oocyte completes meiosis II and is called an ovum.
 When fertilization is complete, the bound sperm and egg become a zygote.

-A zygote is a cell that is in the earliest stage of embryonic development.
+A zygote is a cell in the earliest stage of embryonic development.
 A woman will continue to produce eggs until menopause.

-At menopause, there is a decrease in the production of hormones that stimulate ovulation.
-This is a process that normally occurs when women mature, usually older than 50 years.
+During menopause, there is a decrease in the production of hormones that stimulate ovulation.
+This process usually occurs when women mature, usually older than 50 years.

-Gonadal disorders occur as a result of an interruption in the structure of the function of the male or female gonads.
-Disorders that affect the ovaries include ovarian cancer, ovarian cysts and ovarian torsion.
+Gonadal disorders occur due to an interruption in the structure of the function of the male or female gonads.
+Disorders that affect the ovaries include ovarian cancer, cysts, and ovarian torsion.